DigitalFabricationLab-NYIT-SoAD/resources/LaserCutters/README.md

 Reminders:
 * Laser Cutting Training is required for _all students_ who plan on laser cutting during the Fall 2024 semester

+* Laser Cutting is not available for First Year undergraduate students

-* Laser cutting cardboard is now *banned* in the SoAD Fab Lab
+* Laser cutting cardboard is now *banned*

 ## SoAD Fab Lab Laser Cutting Process / Standards